ksator/junos_automation_with_rest_calls/README.md

 Product name: vmx
 ```

 [**get_configuration_with_filter.py**](junos/get_configuration_with_filter.py) script retrieves and print a subset of the Junos configuration from an MX router with a REST API call.
-It uses a filter to retrieves only a subset of the Junos configuration.
+It uses a filter to retrieve only a subset of the Junos configuration.
 It uses the HTTP method POST.
 ```
 $ python junos/get_configuration_with_filter.py
 ```